secretsciencelab/secretcampfire/README.md

 And that's why `secret campfire` was created on January 2019.
 Its purpose is to preserve our freedom on the Interwebs.

-Share the love and defend your freedom! http://secretcampfire.com
+Share the love and enjoy your freedom! http://secretcampfire.com